BOC-3 & Trucking Compliance Guides

 Learn what a BOC-3 filing is, why the FMCSA requires it, and how to get your blanket of coverage filed fast.
 Updated for 2026.

 Step-by-step instructions to file your BOC-3 with the FMCSA.
-Get your process agent designation filed in as little as 2 hours.
+Get your process agent designation filed the same business day.

 Compare BOC-3 filing costs for 2026.
 See what process agent services charge and what is included in a $75 blanket of coverage.

-Read GuideBOC-3 Process Agent Explained: What They Do & Why
+Read GuideBOC-3 Process Agent: What They Do, Cost & How to File

 Understand what a BOC-3 process agent does, why every motor carrier needs one, and how to choose a reliable blanket process agent.